 Focus everything on new clients that can generate repeat business and recurring revenue.

-Let the healing process begin that leads to IT support agreement clients.
+Let the healing process begin, which leads to IT support agreements with clients.

 Be proactive and guide your small business clients to a better IT future.

 Make IT support agreement eligibility a mandatory part of your marketing and lead generation.

 Qualify your leads, so that you don’t waste time and resources.

 Know exactly what you need to accomplish at sales meetings.

 Make the move from proving ground projects to remediation projects…and, ultimately, IT support agreements.

 Now that you know how simple it can be to get more repeat business and more recurring service revenue from your clients on IT support agreements, what are you waiting for?
 Get started today!

 And please let us know where you are in the process.
 What percentage of your client base is on some kind of IT support agreement?
 What percentage of your client base would you like to have on these kinds of arrangements?
 Please share your thoughts in the Comments area below.